The College of Music occupies five buildings on the northeast corner of campus.

 Many undergraduate music majors choose to live together in the Music Living-Learning Community at Cawthon Hall.
 This residence hall, just a two-minute walk from the College of Music, houses nearly 200 music students who attend class there.
 The Music Living-Learning Community has a group piano studio and music technology resource center, plus classrooms and rehearsal and practice spaces.

 The College of Music’s history dates back to 1900, when music instruction began with only one teacher of vocal and instrumental music.
 By 1911, the teaching staff had grown to six faculty members.
-That same year, Ella Scoble Opperman, for whom Opperman Music Hall is named, became the director of the school, and the first bachelor of music was awarded by vote of the faculty.
+That same year, Ella Scoble Opperman, for whom Opperman Music Hall is named, became the director of the school, and the first Bachelor of Music degree was awarded by vote of the faculty.
 By 1920, Professor Opperman had become the dean of the School and served in that capacity until her retirement in 1944.
-The College of Music proudly celebrated its centennial during the 2010-2011 school-year with the re-opening of the completely renovated Ruby Diamond Concert Hall.
+The College of Music proudly celebrated its centennial during the 2010-2011 school year with the re-opening of the completely renovated Ruby Diamond Concert Hall.

 Ruby Diamond Concert Hall